cybera/GithubIntroduction/README.md

  * [new branch]      MyNewBranch -> MyNewBranch
 Branch 'MyNewBranch' set up to track remote branch 'MyNewBranch' from 'origin'.
 ```

-Where we can now check if it worked on Github.
+Now if we go back to github, you'll see we have a new branch with updated files there.

-Now, to better observe how branch works, let's try switch back to the main branch where we were initially at
+To better observe how branch works, let's try switch back to the main branch where we were initially at

 ```
 $ git checkout main